Alison Steadman: Television

 In October 2007 Steadman appeared in Fanny Hill on BBC Four.

 From May 2007 to January 2010 Steadman starred in the BBC comedy Gavin & Stacey as Pam Shipman.
 She returned to the role for the Christmas specials in 2019 and 2024 respectively.
-She appeared in Lewis as the Reverend Martha Steadman in 'Intelligent Design' in 2013.
+She appeared in Lewis as the Reverend Martha Steadman in "Intelligent Design" in 2013.

 In 2014 Steadman starred as Joyce in the first series of the BBC comedy Boomers, followed by a Christmas special in 2015 and a second series in 2016.
 In 2016 she presented the three-part series Little British Islands with Alison Steadman on Channel 4.
 The series visited Gigha, Jura, Colonsay and Oronsay in episode 1, Jersey, Alderney and Sark in episode 2 and the Isles of Scilly in episode 3.
-In 2016 she appeared as Abigail in the Midsomer Murders episode 'The incident at Cooper Hill'.
+In 2016 she appeared as Abigail in the Midsomer Murders episode "The incident at Cooper Hill".

-In 2018 Steadman made a return to BBC1 with John Cleese in Hold the Sunset.
-On 9 December 2018 Steadman appeared in the BBC1 Drama 'Care' in the role of Mary.
-Also in 2018 she featured in ITV1 mini series Butterfly where she played Maxine Duffy’s Grandmother.
+In 2018 Steadman made a return to BBC One with John Cleese in Hold the Sunset.
+On 9 December 2018 Steadman appeared in the BBC One drama Care in the role of Mary.
+Also in 2018 she featured in ITV1 mini-series Butterfly, where she played Maxine Duffy’s grandmother.

 Radio

 On radio, Steadman's talent for mimicry and character voices was given full rein in the 1970s, mainly at BBC Manchester, in comedy sketch shows including Week Ending, Castle's on the Air and The Worst Show on the Wireless.
 In the second and third of these she played the over-protective mother to Eli Woods's long-suffering Bunty/Precious.
-From 1982 to 1984, also at BBC Manchester, she joined Eli Woods and Eddie Braben (Morecambe and Wises scriptwriter) in 13 episodes of the radio comedy The Show with No Name, written by Braben, which can best be described as an updated version of the comedy sketch show Round the Horne.
+From 1982 to 1984, also at BBC Manchester, she joined Eli Woods and Eddie Braben (Morecambe and Wises scriptwriter) in 13 episodes of the radio comedy The Show with No Name, written by Braben.
 In the early to mid 1980s Steadman also had a spell in Roy Hudd's long-running comedy sketch series The News Huddlines.
 From 2002 she co-starred as Mrs Naughtie in the situation comedy series Hamish and Dougal.
 In December 2009 she starred in Mike Stott's My Mad Grandad on BBC Radio 4.
 From 2012 she played Ginny Fox, a parody of Virginia Woolf, in the sitcom Gloomsbury.
 In 2018 she made a guest appearance in Radio 4's The Archers as Olwen, a friend of Jill Archer.